ebdrup/json-schema-benchmark/reports/tv4.md

 tv4 failed the test &quot;minLength validation, one supplementary Unicode code point is not long enough&quot;.
 Expected result: false but validator returned: true

 tv4 failed the test &quot;validation of date-time strings, an invalid date-time string&quot;.
-Expected result: false but validator returned: true. **This excludes this validator from performance tests**
+Expected result: false but validator returned: true

 tv4 failed the test &quot;validation of date-time strings, only RFC3339 not all of ISO 8601 are valid&quot;.
-Expected result: false but validator returned: true. **This excludes this validator from performance tests**
+Expected result: false but validator returned: true

 tv4 failed the test &quot;validation of URIs, an invalid URI&quot;.
 Expected result: false but validator returned: true

 tv4 failed the test &quot;validation of URIs, an invalid URI though valid URI reference&quot;.
 Expected result: false but validator returned: true

 tv4 failed the test &quot;validation of e-mail addresses, an invalid e-mail address&quot;.
-Expected result: false but validator returned: true. **This excludes this validator from performance tests**
+Expected result: false but validator returned: true

 tv4 failed the test &quot;validation of IP addresses, an IP address with too many components&quot;.
-Expected result: false but validator returned: true. **This excludes this validator from performance tests**
+Expected result: false but validator returned: true

 tv4 failed the test &quot;validation of IP addresses, an IP address with out-of-range values&quot;.
-Expected result: false but validator returned: true. **This excludes this validator from performance tests**
+Expected result: false but validator returned: true

 tv4 failed the test &quot;validation of IP addresses, an IP address without 4 components&quot;.
-Expected result: false but validator returned: true. **This excludes this validator from performance tests**
+Expected result: false but validator returned: true

 tv4 failed the test &quot;validation of IP addresses, an IP address as an integer&quot;.
-Expected result: false but validator returned: true. **This excludes this validator from performance tests**
+Expected result: false but validator returned: true

 tv4 failed the test &quot;validation of IPv6 addresses, an IPv6 address with out-of-range values&quot;.
-Expected result: false but validator returned: true. **This excludes this validator from performance tests**
+Expected result: false but validator returned: true

 tv4 failed the test &quot;validation of IPv6 addresses, an IPv6 address with too many components&quot;.
-Expected result: false but validator returned: true. **This excludes this validator from performance tests**
+Expected result: false but validator returned: true

 tv4 failed the test &quot;validation of IPv6 addresses, an IPv6 address containing illegal characters&quot;.
-Expected result: false but validator returned: true. **This excludes this validator from performance tests**
+Expected result: false but validator returned: true

 tv4 failed the test &quot;validation of host names, a host name starting with an illegal character&quot;.
-Expected result: false but validator returned: true. **This excludes this validator from performance tests**
+Expected result: false but validator returned: true

 tv4 failed the test &quot;validation of host names, a host name containing illegal characters&quot;.
-Expected result: false but validator returned: true. **This excludes this validator from performance tests**
+Expected result: false but validator returned: true

 tv4 failed the test &quot;validation of host names, a host name with a component too long&quot;.
-Expected result: false but validator returned: true. **This excludes this validator from performance tests**
+Expected result: false but validator returned: true

 tv4 failed the test &quot;remote ref, containing refs itself, remote ref invalid&quot;.
 Expected result: false but validator returned: true